 Annabel is thrilled to be a part of the food justice movement in the U.S. and joined the Whole Cities team in February 2016.
 She is eager to join others in rethinking the current food system and expanding fresh, nutritious food access in all communities.

-Nona is dedicated to expanding access to healthy food and nutrition education in communities across the United States.
-She is the Interim Executive Director for Whole Cities Foundation and continues as Executive Director of its sister organization, Whole Kids Foundation.
-She calls her life's work penance for the past working lives of her ancestors.
+Nona is dedicated to nourishing people with healthy food choices, whether they're kids in school or adults in the community.
+She is the Executive Director for Whole Cities Foundation and its sister organization, Whole Kids Foundation.
+She calls her life's work making wholesome food mainstream "penance" for the past working lives of her ancestors.
 “My grandfather on one side of the family owned an Italian restaurant, and my grandfather on the other side started a candy store.
 They put a lot of sugar and calories out in the world!”

 Nona started her career in a conventional grocery store, in marketing and PR, before she found her way to organic specialty market chain Whole Foods Market.
 There, she headed the company’s foray into educating its customers about what children across the country were eating for lunch, and how it affected how they were performing in school.
 Response to the program was so successful that it became larger than her job description.
 So, in 2012 she went to the company’s powers that be and they voted to translate her work into Whole Kids Foundation, to provide schools with grants to start gardens and salad bars.
 Nona has been its fearless and passionate leader ever since.